 Think about different questions that you can ask your students as well as different ways to ask them.
 The types of questions you ask should capture students' attention, arouse their curiosity, reinforce important material, and foster an active learning environment.

 - High-level questions require analysis, synthesis, or evaluation and often begin with "why" or "how."
-Low-level questions (questions that require rote memory or restating course content).
+Low-level questions, or questions that require rote memory or restating course content, can help you assess whether or not students understand the material, but high-level questions are more engaging.

-- Divergent questions have multiple plausible responses, are therefore "safer" questions to answer, and encourage high-level thinking (e.g., "What are some...?).
+- Divergent questions have multiple plausible responses, which make them "safer" to answer.
+They also encourage high-level thinking (e.g., "What are some...?).
 Convergent questions only have one correct answer and are "riskier" (e.g., "What is the...?).

-- Structured questions point students toward a context or frame within which they can formulate an answer (e.g., "What are some of the chemical structures at work here according to this model?)"
-Unstructured questions are wide open and as a result can feel riskier to answer or can elicit responses outside of the relevant area (e.g., "What's at work here?").
+- Structured questions point students toward a context or frame within which they can formulate an answer (e.g., "What are some of the chemical structures at work in this solution according to our model?)"
+Unstructured questions (e.g., "What's at work in this solution?") are wide open and as a result can feel riskier to answer or can elicit responses outside of the relevant area.

-- Single questions are straightforward and clearly let students know what you are asking them (e.g., "How can the application of this principle clarify the problem for practitioners?").
-Ask just on question at a time and refrain from adding others to qualify or clarify what you're trying to express.
-Asking multiple questions in a row can leave students uncertain of which direction to move in (e.g., How can the application of this principle clarify the problem?
+- Single questions clearly let students know what you are asking them (e.g., "How can this principle clarify the problem for practitioners?").
+Ask just one question at a time and refrain from adding others to qualify or clarify what you're trying to express.
+Asking multiple questions in a row (e.g., How can the application of this principle clarify the problem?
 What about the principle is useful to practitioners?
-Why would practitioners in the field turn to this principle?).
+Why would practitioners in the field turn to this principle?) can leave students uncertain of which direction to move in.

 Asking "how" and "why" questions, avoiding questions with one correct answer (including yes/no questions), making sure your question is sufficiently specific, and asking only one question at a time will help foster high-level thinking and engagement in your classes.